zed-industries/zed/docs/src/repl.md

 ## Getting started

 Bring the power of [Jupyter kernels](https://docs.jupyter.org/en/latest/projects/kernels.html) to your editor!
-The REPL integration for Zed allows you to run code interactively in your editor similarly to a notebook with your own text files.
+The built--in REPL for Zed allows you to run code interactively in your editor similarly to a notebook with your own text files.

 <!-- TODO: Include GIF in action -->